The Top 10 Benefits of a Sauna

 Saying that sauna-use alone is enough to lose weight without a change of diet and frequent exercise is a bit far fetched, however, there is a little bit of truth to it!

-Saunas are the “be-all-end-all” solution to weight loss, however, when used in conjunction with additional lifestyle changes, saunas can assist further in the burning of calories and therefore can contribute to weight loss.
+Saunas are not the “be-all-end-all” solution to weight loss, however, when used in conjunction with additional lifestyle changes, saunas can assist further in the burning of calories and therefore can contribute to weight loss.

 We all sweat in saunas and that sweating requires a lot of energy.
 For example, a study found that an average-size person can sweat off up to 500 grams in a single-session use of a sauna, using up to 300 calories (Ward Dean, M.D).